 In current practice by the mental health field, many clinicians use the DSM-IV in diagnosing mental disorders.
-As of May 19, 2013, the DSM-5 was released.
+As of May 19, 2013, the Fifth Edition of Diagnostic and Statistical Manual of Mental Disorders (DSM-5) was released by the American Psychiatric Association (APA).
 Can these clinicians continue current practice and use the DSM-IV and DSM-5 diagnostic criteria?

-Neither the DSM-IV nor DSM-5 is a HIPAA adopted code set and may not be used in HIPAA standard transactions.
-It is expected that clinicians may continue to base their diagnostic decisions on the DSM-IV/DSM-5 criteria, and, if so, to crosswalk those decisions to the appropriate ICD-9-CM and, as of October 1, 2014, ICD-10 CM codes.
-In addition, it is still perfectly permissible for providers and others to use the DSM-IV and DSM-5 codes, descriptors and diagnostic criteria for other purposes, including medical records, quality assessment, medical review, consultation and patient communications.
+Yes.
+It is expected that clinicians may continue to base their diagnostic decisions on the DSM-IV/DSM-5 criteria.
+In addition, it is still perfectly permissible for providers and others to use the DSM-IV and DSM-5 descriptors and disgnostic criteria for other purposes, including medical records, quality assessment, medical review, consultation, and patient communications.

 Once the clinician has arrived at the clinical diagnosis and documented it in the medical record, the appropriate diagnosis code(s) should be assigned.
 Code assignment can be accomplished using a variety of resources.
 These resources may include ICD-10-CM code books, specialty specific code books, electronic versions of the ICD-10-CM posted on CMS’ website at http://www.cms.gov/Medicare/Coding/ICD10/index.html and the CDC website at http://www.cdc.gov/nchs/icd.htm, and encoders.